 - Outstanding National Education Journalism sponsored by Loughborough University

 - Ted Wragg Award for Outstanding Contribution to Education Journalism sponsored by the University of Manchester (Entries are not required for this category.
 Members of the CIPR Education & Skills Group draw up a shortlist of nominees.)

-The deadline for entry has now passed.
-Good luck to everyone that entered.
+Thank you to everyone that entered and good luck to our shortlisted finalists.
 The winners will be announced at the CIPR Education & Journalism Awards 2018.

 CIPR EDUCATION JOURNALISM AWARDS 2018 SPONSORS

 Thank you to all of the sponsors who are supporting the awards this year...